mike2151/Online-OH-queue/README.md

 #### Changing the Heroku Plan
 You will likely need at least a hobby plan to be able to handle the traffic of your course.
 You can do so by going in the resources tab and clicking `Change Dyno Type` to `Hobby`.
 It will cost 7 dollars a month.

+You may also consider changing the plan for the Redis server.
+The Redis server is responsible for the sockets and updating the website without the need to refresh.
+The free version supports 20 concurrent connections.
+Upgrading to 15 dollars a month will allow 40 concurrent connections.
+You may do this under the resources tab in Heroku.
+Under Add-ons, select Heroku Redis and select Premium 0.

 #### Changing the Site Name
 We need to tell the server what domain we are using so it can properly send password reset and account confirmation emails.
 First, navigate to `/admin` and enter the credentials of the superuser you just created. <br />
 Next, on the left hand side, click on `Sites`.
 Then, click on `example.com`.
 Change both fields to match what you put for the `DOMAIN_NAME` configuration variable from earlier **including the preceding http:// or https://**.
 Finally, click `Save`